 It has grown into a five day format with more than 100 participants.
 Presentations are given by invited and contributed speakers from in- and outside the network and are organised in separate sessions, each one illustrating a particular aspect of the focus topic(s).
 The program of oral presentations is complemented by a dedicated poster session, but posters are almost always on display for the whole conference duration.

 Since 2015, roughly every second year the ETSF conference is replaced by an "informal workshop" which is dedicated to open and intensive discussion in particular of open problems in our work, rather than to the polished presentation of scientific results.
 The first editions in this format have been highly successful.

-Forthcoming ETSF Conference:
+Last ETSF Conference:

 - 24th Workshop on Electronic Excitations, Jena [16-20 September 2019]